sciZer0/7/a/README.md

 But the real reason is not Gravitational Force  -- not Work of Gravitational Force.

-The real reason is Inertia.
+The real reason of the difference in the distances is Inertia.

 But modern science absolutely fails to understand this.